-To kick off paranormal book club, the theme for the month of January is Illusion!
+The theme for this paranormal book club is Illusion!
 Each month there will be a new theme.
 I will recommend my favourite books that I have read related to this theme with all of the information.
 I then encourage you to offer your own recommendations within the theme or even your thoughts on the topic itself.
 If you feel so inclined, there are even links on Amazon for you to purchase a copy (if you wish).
 The conversation will continue in the LLIFS Forums (link at the bottom of this article) so it is something you can revisit again and again - there is no time limit to join in the discussions.

 So with that being said I would like to recommend my favourite books that talk about ILLUSION.

 Harry Houdini and his exposure of the fraud spiritualist, spirit photography, spirit slate writing, ectoplasm, clairvoyance, and other quakery and cons perpetrated on the gullible, by the likes of the Boston Medium Margery, the Davenport Brothers, Annie Eva Fay, the Fox Sisters, Daniel Dunglas Home, Eusapia Pallandino, and other con artists of their ilk.